halalbooking/sbot/readme.md

 database_id = ""
 ```

-You can always check the name and id of your database in the 'Workers > D1' section of CloudFlare Dashboard.
+You can always check the name and id of your database in the 'Workers > D1' section of Cloudflare Dashboard.

 Create an empty `issues` table by executing the command below (replace `sbot-db` with the database name you used earlier). **Be careful, as it will drop any existing `issues` table in this database!**